-There is yet again an assumption from government that councils will increase Council Tax and make full use of the adult social care precept.
-We are faced with the difficult choice to increase Council Tax and use the 3% adult social care precept increase to help towards the rising cost of caring for older people and some of the most vulnerable in Newcastle.
+The impact of COVID-19 will cast a shadow over budgets in this city for several years.
+Instead of recognising this, and increasing central grants accordingly, the government have set out an expectation that councils will raise Council Tax and the adult social care precept by the maximum amount available to cover the financial gap and growing cost pressures.
+We are faced with the difficult choice to increase Council Tax by 1.949% and use the 3% adult social care precept increase to help towards the rising cost of caring for older people and some of the most vulnerable in Newcastle.